-Prior to joining RAND, she was a research fellow at Research and Development International, Chinese Academy of Social Sciences, where she worked on humanitarian and development policy research and the implementation of the "Belt and Road" Initiative.
-She conducted field research on China-Pakistan Economic Corridor, and drafted reports for the central government.
-She was also involved in research on China-U.S. relations and international cooperation.
-As a consultant at the International Labor Organization's headquarters in Geneva, she managed their public-private partnership project database and evaluated project effectiveness.
-She also has had fieldwork experience in rural China and Ghana.
+Prior to joining RAND, she was the international affairs manager at Research and Development International, Chinese Academy of Social Sciences, where she worked on humanitarian and development policy research and the implementation of the Belt and Road Initiative.
+As a consultant at the International Labor Organization, she managed their public-private partnership project database and evaluated project effectiveness.
+She has fieldwork experience in China, Ghana, Benin, Kenya, Ethiopia, and Pakistan.